Useurmind/FluxInTypescriptWithRx/docs/routing/routing.md

 ### Page Id

 The mapping of site map nodes to pages is based on a page id algorithm that computes which urls belong to one page.

+#### Default page id algorithm

 The default page id algorithm computes the page id as the path and search of the url that was navigated to.

 This means that the path and all search parameters influence the page id.
-If you want to you can create your own page id algorithm that.

 You can also ignore certain search parameters from the page id.

 `index.tsx`
 ```typescript